-We entered into agreements with each of our shareholders and option holders prohibiting these individuals from selling or otherwise disposing or agreeing to dispose of any of their shares of common stock until August 11, 1999.
-After August 11, 1999, the shares subject to these agreements will not, absent registration, be freely tradeable, but will become eligible for sale under Rule 144 as described above.
+We have entered into agreements with each of our shareholders and option holders prohibiting these individuals from selling or otherwise disposing or agreeing to dispose of any of their shares of common stock until August 11, 1999.
+After August 11, 1999, the shares subject to these agreements will not, absent registration, be freely tradeable, but will become eligible for sale under Rule 144 on various dates in the future.
+We have the authority to waive the application of some or all of these agreements prior to August 11, 1999.